seiyria/soa-extract/README.md

 ## Tools Used

-* PVRTexTool or Mali Texture Compression Tool
+* PVRTexToolCLI.exe (included in repo) but for manual work, you can use PVRTexTool or Mali Texture Compression Tool
 * SOADec.exe (included in repo)
 * SOAImgEx.exe (included in repo)